forjoee/Basic-Portofolio/README.md

-# 📂 A Really Basic Portofolio
+# 📂 A Really Basic Portfolio

-## 👇 Click The Link Bellow To Check It
+## 👇 Click The Link Below To Check It
 [Website](https://forjoee.github.io/Basic-Portofolio/)